 Early History of the Knappant family

 This web page shows only a small excerpt of our Knappant research.
-Another 289 words (21 lines of text) covering the years 1273, 1406, 1433, 1406, 1415, 1419, 1431, 1432 and 1433 are included under the topic Early Knappant History in all our PDF Extended History products and printed products wherever possible.
+Another 56 words (4 lines of text) covering the years 1273, 1406, 1433, 1406, 1415, 1419, 1431, 1432, 1433, 1698, 1778, 1700 and 1760 are included under the topic Early Knappant History in all our PDF Extended History products and printed products wherever possible.

 Knappant Spelling Variations

 Knappant has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Knappant have been found, including Knapton, Napton, Knappen and others.

 Early Notables of the Knappant family (pre 1700)

-Another 32 words (2 lines of text) are included under the topic Early Knappant Notables in all our PDF Extended History products and printed products wherever possible.
+Another 34 words (2 lines of text) are included under the topic Early Knappant Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Knappant family to Ireland
+Migration of the Knappant family

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Knappants to arrive on North American shores: Jane Knapton, who settled in Virginia in 1652; Joseph Knapton, who settled in Boston in 1716; and Robert Knapton, who settled in Virginia in 1754.